skohub-io/skohub-blog/content/blog/2022-12-19-workshop-summary/index.md

 ### SkoHub PubSub

 Afterwards we made a small (re)introduction to SkoHub PubSub and discussed possible use cases.
 We developed ideas about SkoHub PubSub serving as a communication hub between researchers for their research fields.
-Raphaëlle Lapotre came up with a conrete use case they currantly have some pains with in the context of [Timel Thesaurus](https://datu.ehess.fr/timel/en/) an indexing Thesaurus for huge amounts of digitized pictures of medieval iconography.
-Currently, there are problems with the task to store the large amounts of images centrally in a repository.
+Raphaëlle Lapotre came up with a conrete use case they currently have some pains with in the context of [Timel Thesaurus](https://datu.ehess.fr/timel/en/), an indexing Thesaurus for huge amounts of digitized pictures of medieval iconography.
+Currently, there are problems with the task of storing the large amounts of images centrally in a repository.
 Researcher could hold the files locally in their NextCloud and publish the image metadata to inboxes of SKOS concepts.
 A central service could then listen to the data provided by each concept's inbox and then display the metadata with a link pointing to the image in its storage location.
-There are actually two possible use cases : one with the digitized illuminations pictures of the Ahloma lab (EHESS, sample here : https://didomena.ehess.fr/collections/3x816n47s?locale=fr), the second one with painted ceilings pictures from all the mediterranean area, collected by an association of scholars and retired volunteers : https://rcppm.org/blog/histoire-et-decouverte/carte-interactive-des-plafonds-peints-medievaux/.
+There are actually two possible use cases : one with the digitized illuminations pictures of the Ahloma lab (EHESS, [sample](https://didomena.ehess.fr/collections/3x816n47s?locale=fr)), the second one with painted ceilings pictures from all the mediterranean area, [collected by an association of scholars and retired volunteers](https://rcppm.org/blog/histoire-et-decouverte/carte-interactive-des-plafonds-peints-medievaux/).
 Possibly, the [support for ActivityPub in Nextcloud](https://nextcloud.com/blog/nextcloud-introduces-social-features-joins-the-fediverse/) could help with such a project.

 Another topic was the idea of community building around concepts.
-The Open Educational Resource Search Index as well as the WirLernenOnline project already use elaborated vocabularies to index their resources.
+The Open Educational Resource Search Index ([OERSI](https://oersi.org)) as well as the [WirLernenOnline](https://wirlernenonline.de/) project already use elaborated vocabularies to index their resources.
 Interested humans could easily follow these concepts and engage in discussions around them.

 This is also applicable to researchers that will be able to build up a topic-specific data base and open discussions about their research in the fediverse.
 This also rose practical questions about what happens on the notification side with broader and narrower concepts.
 If I'm following a concept do I also want to get notifications about its narrower or broader concepts?
 These are questions that can be discussed further in our community.

 ### SkoHub Reconciliation

 Following the PubSub discussion Andreas presented his reconciliation prototype.
-The reconciliation prototype is based on the [Reconciliation API spec](https://reconciliation-api.github.io/), so it is interoperable and can be in any kind of application that acts as a reconciliation client.
+The reconciliation prototype is based on the [Reconciliation API spec](https://reconciliation-api.github.io/specs/latest/) developed by the [W3C Entity Reconciliation Community Group](https://www.w3.org/community/reconciliation/), so it is interoperable and can be used in any kind of application that acts as a reconciliation client.
 Andreas implementation already worked in [OpenRefine](https://openrefine.org/) as well as in [TEI Publisher](https://teipublisher.com)'s annotation tool.
-After showing the implementations with some examples we went into a technical deep dive.
+After showing the implementation with some examples we went into a technical deep dive.

 Andreas walked us through the code and we discussed the current implementation as well as the future architecture of the SkoHub modules.
-His current approach is based on implementations in SkoHub Vocabs webhook part and lending code from SkoHub PubSub regarding the elasticsearch indexing.
+His current approach is based on the SkoHub Vocabs webhook part and lending code from SkoHub PubSub regarding the elasticsearch indexing.

 The discussion resulted in the proposal to separate SkoHub Vocabs from the webhook module and by this further separate concerns of the respective modules.
 He integrated a `doreconc` query parameter to the webhook, which triggers a [script](https://github.com/mpilhlt/skohub-vocabs/blob/feature-reconc/src/populateReconciliation.js) that will populate the vocabulary to the [reconcile prototype](https://github.com/skohub-io/skohub-reconcile).

-After the workshop we transferred the reconcile repository from Andreas to the SkoHub organization and are happy to start further developing it in 2023.
+After the workshop we transferred the [skohub-reconcile](https://github.com/skohub-io/skohub-reconcile) repository from Andreas to the SkoHub organization and are happy to start further developing it in 2023.

 ## Final thoughts